jefersonhuan/zenvia/README.md

 # from = personal or enterprise name. config.from will be used as default.
 # if you do not want to identify the sender, use from = ''
-# number = area code + number
+# number = area code + number / there's no need to put 55 before them.
+# It's automatically added
 # message = body of the message

 Zenvia.send_message(from = config.from, number, message)

-# alternatively, you can set number parameters equal to an array of numbers - and send the same message to them
+# alternatively, you can set number parameter equal to an array of numbers - and send the same message to them
 numbers = ['DDNNNNNNNNN', 'DDNNNNNNNNM'] Zenvia.send_message(from = config.from, numbers, message)